BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 Ideally, a function performs a single, related action.
 Functions provide better modularity for your application and a high degree of code reusing.

-Programming lanuages often have many built-in functions that can be used by the developer.
+Programming languages often have many built-in functions that can be used by the developer.
 On the other hand, as a developer you are also able to create your own functions.

 {% hint style="tip" %}
 **Definition of a function**